e4drcf/ewizardjs-docs/docs/documentation/email-development/blocks.md

 ### Block markup

-The block itself is represented as simple vue component and is described in `index.vue` file of its folder.
+The block itself is represented as a simple vue component and described in `index.vue` file of its folder.

-Lets try to create our first custom block component.
+Let's try to create our first custom block component.
 To do so, create a folder `my-block` within `common/blocks-library/` folder.
 The markup of block should be added to `index.vue` file within `template` tag.
-So create `index.vue` file within `my-block` and add the preceeding code:
+So, we should create `index.vue` file within `my-block` and add the preceeding code:

 <div class="container-scrollable">